dnmore/sqlalchemy-movies-library/README.md

 ## SQLAlchemy Movies Library

+## Overview
-CRUD App with Flask and SQLAlchemy
+A CRUD application built with Flask and SQLAlchemy that allows users to manage a movie library, including adding, editing, viewing, and deleting movies.

+## Tech Stack
+* `Flask`– Web framework for Python
+* `SQLAlchemy`– ORM for database interactions

 ### Screenshot
 ![Preview of the page](/preview.PNG)

 ### License
-MIT
+This project is licensed under the MIT License.